Trauma: It's more than just 'fight or flight'

 To outsiders, the fawn response can mask the distress and damage you’re suffering.
 If you were really being mistreated, why would you be trying to please the person responsible?

-It can also be the response that engenders the greatest sense of confusion and guilt in someone with PTSD.
+It can also be the response that engenders the greatest sense of confusion and guilt in someone with PTSD or C-PTSD.
 This person has treated you – or is treating you – badly, Yet, your natural instinct is to attempt to soothe them, instead of distancing yourself or fighting back.

 Fawning (or misplaced attachment) is a common reaction to childhood abuse.
 The victim responds to an abusive parent or some other authority figure by being highly agreeable, pressing down their own needs and their knowledge that the abuse is wrong.